 Payment terms vary in the garment industry.
 Traditionally, the manufacturer would receive 60-70% of the order value of goods being manufactured.
 The manufacturer would use this amount to buy raw materials and trims for the production run.
 Sometimes a buyer will present a Letter of Credit to the manufacturer where a bank guarantees that a particular seller will receive the money from a particular buyer.
 Lately, a Sales Contract has been a popular payment system in the garment production industry.
 Using this system a clothing manufacturer relies on the Purchase Order of the buyer.
 As the world evolves the way of handling payments in the garment industry is changing significantly.

-For clothing manufacturers having sufficient labor and on time raw materials delivery are the key to meeting deadlines.
+For clothing manufacturers, having sufficient labor and on-time raw materials delivery is key to meeting the deadlines.
 That also helps avoid paying extra for labor overtime and overnight material deliveries.
 Shorter lead times between ordering and delivery are a trend in the garment industry.
 Those clothing manufacturers who can meet short lead times have a competitive advantage.

-To avoid delays in the production clothing manufacturer provides daily managing of each step.
-Once the production plan is approved and the delivery deadlines are set the factory ensures the plan is being followed correctly.
+To avoid delays in production, clothing manufacturer provides daily oversight of each step.
+Once the production plan is approved and the delivery deadlines are set, the factory ensures the plan is being followed correctly.
 For example, if the cutting team falls behind its schedule, the sewing and finishing teams must wait.
-That could be the cause of of potential backlogs and late shipments.
+That could be the cause of potential backlogs and late shipments.

 - Establishing a good relationship between manufacturer and designer.

 - Managing the production processes and legal aspects.

 Ready to collaborate with your manufacturers?

 Log-in to your account now